tehranixyz/perfograph/README.md

 The third dictionary contains atributes for the edges.
 This dictionary stores an array with the length of the number of edges of that respective type and stores a value of the position of the edge.
 This position represents the dependency of that edge.
 For example, for an edge from A to B with position 0 and another edge C to B with position 1, the edge with position 0 would need to execute before the edge with position 1.

+If any of the entries are empty, it means that there are nodes/edges of that particular type.

 ## Error Handling
 The module raises 'ValueError' if an unsupported file format is provided or if an invalid output file type is specified.